 Notable examples include:

-• Mobile Device Management (MDM) systems such as VMware AirWatch (now known as "Workspace ONE") apply for certificates on behalf of the users of the managed end devices without the certification authority being able to influence the certificate content applied for.
-"Workspace ONE" has a known and as yet unfixed bug that it requests certificates without identity if a device is not associated with a user.
+- Mobile Device Management (MDM) systems such as VMware AirWatch (now known as "Workspace ONE") apply for certificates on behalf of the users of the managed end devices without the certification authority being able to influence the requested certificate content.
+"Workspace ONE" has a known and as yet unresolved bug that causes certificates to be requested without an identity if a device is not assigned to a user.

 Name restrictions of the certification authority certificate can address these cases partially, but not nearly fully.